middleware-labs/docs.middleware.io/applications/python/README.md

 ## Supported Python Versions

-The Python APM should work well with php version above 8.0.
+The Python APM should work well with Python 3.0 and higher.
+APM is also collecting expected data for Python 2.7, but we recommend to upgrade to Python 3.0 for more stability, if possible.

 You can check this with ...
 ```
 python --version